liftek22/HOV-AV_paper/README.md

 TODO:  Understand the headers and the units for each header.
 Why are the min, avg, max same for travel times?

-TODO:  here are 154 columns/ headers!
+~~TODO: ~~ here are 154 columns/ headers!
 Wow!
-First some basic link characteristics, then hour wise 'HRS' and travel times.
-The MP files then must have less stuff.
+First some basic link characteristics, then hour wise 'HRS' and travel times. ~~ The MP files then must have less stuff.
 But they still have 154.
 Why?
-Ask Hella.
+Ask Hella. ~~
+Hella explained that MP scenarios are run for all 24 hours, but the capacities are changed to AV level only for the Morning Peak hours.

-TODO:  Ask Hella - where does the 'pt' public transport tag come from?
+~~TODO:  Ask Hella - where does the 'pt' public transport tag come from? ~~ Probably in the first column - saw some labels.
+ALthough not specifically pt.

 ## 10th August